Indoor Air Quality

 Fortunately, options exist for those seeking ways to minimize indoor air pollution levels.
 A home air quality inspection is a good starting point to determine which of the following options are most appropriate for specific situations:

-Air filters -- a skilled Nexgen technician can determine an HVAC maintenance schedule that includes proper air filter changes, which will greatly reduce indoor airborne particulate levels.
+Air filters -- a skilled technician can determine an HVAC maintenance schedule that includes proper air filter changes, which will greatly reduce indoor airborne particulate levels.
 As an added bonus, changing air filters on a regular basis keeps the unit running efficiently and results in lower utility costs.
 Well-maintained HVAC also last longer.
 Those with pets in the home or who live in humid climates may want to consider having HEPA filters installed.

 Air purifiers -- a variety of indoor air purifiers exist that may be beneficial in reducing airborne particulates in some situations.

 Air duct cleaning -- professional air duct cleaning is another excellent strategy for keeping indoor air clean and safe.
-Nexgen can perform regular AC duct cleaning to rid your system of unhealthy contaminants.
+Our technicians can perform regular AC duct cleaning to rid your system of unhealthy contaminants.
 As with maintaining a clean filter, clean and properly sealed ductwork also helps keep energy usage down.

 Air duct Sealing -- duct sealing is also recommended in order to keep outdoor particulates from accessing your home interior through duct work.